The Secret Lives of Pandas

 I should kill her, it would be so easy.

-It took a few moments for Sam to surface.
+It took a few moments for Sam to surface at his touch.
 Fluttering her eyes open she looked around vacantly until she focused on Jack looking down at her.
 For a brief moment the strong woman he knew was back.
 Sam's eyes glittered with recognition and even if her lips didn't have the energy to move her aqua eyes still managed to smile.

 Jack bit down on his tongue to keep himself from spilling tears.
 He had been forcing a positive outlook the entire time for both of their sakes.
 If he admitted in anyway that they were going to die far from home it would break them both.
 Despite the feverish heat that radiated from Sam's body, and the sweat that dripped from her skin she suddenly shivered.